 Here’s a light and lilting rice old New Orleans side dish, abounding with a symphony of citrus notes — orange juice, orange zest, and tiny orange sections.

 Filled with earthy flavors, this wild and brown rice pilaf, enlivened with lots of spinach and parsley, is welcome as a side dish for everyday meals as well as special occasions.

-For Ellen Kanner (Huffington Post’s Meatless Monday blogger, and the Miami Herald’s Edgy Veggie columnist), this colorful side dish featuring kale and fennel is a favorite Thanksgiving dish, but you need not wait for a special occasion to enjoy it.
+For Ellen Kanner (Huffington Post’s Meatless Monday blogger, and the Miami Herald’s Edgy Veggie columnist), this colorful side dish featuring kale and fennel is a favorite Thanksgiving offering, but you need not wait for a special occasion to enjoy it.

 This decadent dessert is irresistibly delicious and a perfect ending to a special meal.
 If you’re making this cake for Valentines Day, fresh cherries may be hard to find.
 Substitute raspberries or strawberries, if available, or use frozen fruit or canned pie filling.